 Once you set up the network successfully on OpenDNS, then you can see the above screen under settings to chose the web filtering level.
 Make sure to select the “Settings for: Home Network” before selecting the Web Content Filtering.

 This website content filtering option is to block Adult websites from your network.
 You can choose the level of blocking from High/Moderate/Low/Custom.
-You don’t have much control at here other than just selecting the level of block.
+You don’t have much control here other than just selecting the level of block.

 Block Individual Website

 Now scroll down to the Settings page to get the option for Manage Individual Domains.
-This would be the most interesting part for us to get more granular control on a website that can block from reaching to your Home Router.
+This would be the most interesting part for us to get more granular control on a website that can block from reaching your Home Router.

 You have a drop-down option to select Always Block or Never Block to add websites.
 Here you can add individual websites that you want to block.
-Finally, you have to save those settings and quit from Open DNS dashboard.
+Finally, you have to save those settings and quit from the Open DNS dashboard.